 Manuscripts should be submitted as email attachments to the workshop co-chairs at (firstname.lastname@example.org) with the subject heading "DOTI workshop submission".

 The deadline for submission is 13 September 2019.
 Authors will be notified of acceptance/rejection decisions by 27 September 2019.
 As a paper development workshop there will no be formal proceedings; accepted papers will be made available to other attendees for the period of the workshop and a printed abstract will be included as part of the workshop materials.

 There are two types of submissions: full papers and research-in-progress papers.
 The length of full papers and research-in-progress papers is limited to 7,000 words and 4,500 words respectively (excluding references).
 The format of the submission is a Word or PDF document that includes a title, author names and affiliations, and 3-5 keywords.
 The submission should follow the ICIS formatting guidelines (https://icis2019.aisconferences.org/submissions/submission-formatting-checklist/).

 All submissions to DOTI must represent original work that has not already been published in a journal or conference proceedings.
 If the work has been presented at another conference or is currently under consideration for publication or presentation elsewhere, the authors must disclose this fact.
 At least one author for every accepted paper must register for the workshop and be prepared to present their ideas in person (both full and RIP papers will be presented).
 Due to the strong emphasis of the workshop on paper development, the workshop schedule ensure room for detailed discussions and each presentation will be accompanied by a discussant providing direct feedback to the individual work.

-We look forward to welcoming you in Seoul,
+We look forward to welcoming you in Munich,

 University of Bern, Switzerland